gagolews/clustering-benchmarks/.devel/sphinx/weave/external-validity-measures.md

 where
 $R$ is the Rand index,
 $M=1$ is the maximal possible index value, and
-$E$ is the expected Rand index under the assumption that cluster memberships were assigned randomly.
+$E$ is the expected Rand index when cluster memberships are assigned randomly.

 In {cite}`comparing_partitions`, the hypergeometric model for randomness was assumed, i.e., where the partitions are picked at random